pnickchi/gofedf/README.md

 univariate sample follows a distribution based on the empirical distribution function.
 The theory is founded on reducing the problem to a stochastic process and computing its covariance function.
-An approximate p-value is computed using the Farebrother method based on the limiting distribution of the statistic.
+An approximate p-value is computed using the Imhof method based on the limiting distribution of the statistic.
 Users can run the test by calculating either the Cramer-von Mises or Anderson-Darling statistic.
 The covariance function of the stochastic process relies on specific characteristics of the assumed model.
 Notably, knowledge of the Fisher